Ratio of Debt to Income

-In general, underwriting for conventional loans needs a qualifying ratio of 28/36.
-FHA loans are less strict, requiring a 29/41 ratio.
+For the most part, underwriting for conventional mortgages needs a qualifying ratio of 28/36.
+FHA loans are less restrictive, requiring a 29/41 ratio.

-The first number is how much (by percent) of your gross monthly income that can go toward housing.
-This ratio is figured on your total payment, including homeowners' insurance, HOA dues, Private Mortgage Insurance - everything that constitutes the full payment.
+The first number is the percentage of your gross monthly income that can go toward housing costs.
+This ratio is figured on your total payment, including homeowners' insurance, HOA dues, PMI - everything.

-The second number is what percent of your gross income every month which can be spent on housing expenses and recurring debt together.
-For purposes of this ratio, debt includes credit card payments, vehicle loans, child support, and the like.
+The second number in the ratio is what percent of your gross income every month which can be applied to housing costs and recurring debt together.
+Recurring debt includes vehicle payments, child support and credit card payments.

 With a 28/36 ratio